DEV Community

 Enter fullscreen mode Exit fullscreen mode

-6. Create webpack.config.js
+6. Create webpack.config.mjs

-const prod = process.env.NODE_ENV === 'production';
+const prod = process.env.NODE_ENV === 'production'

 mode: prod ? 'production' : 'development',